puppetlabs/puppetdb/spec/resource.md

 `sourceline`
 : the line of the manifest on which the resource was declared

-For example, for file resources, tagged "magical", on any active host except for "example.local" the JSON query structure would be:
+For example, for file resources, tagged "magical", on any host except for "example.local" the JSON query structure would be:

     ["and", ["not", ["=", "certname", "example.local"]],
-            ["=", ["node", "active"], true],
             ["=", "type", "File"],
             ["=", "tag", "magical"],
             ["=", ["parameter", "ensure"], "enabled"]